Resources

 Audio editors

-These programs are useful for recording sound (such as when converting analog audio to digital), and cleaning up the audio signals by removing pops, clicks, hiss, etc.
+These programs are useful for recording sound (such as when converting analog audio to digital), cleaning up the audio signals by removing pops, clicks, hiss, etc., converting from one file format to another, and more.
+Also listed here are some free web-based services that can convert file formats (such as converting an AAC or WMA file to MP3 format) — just upload a file and download the converted version.

 Podcasting